straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 ## Terraform

-A common solution found in automation that runs Terraform to manage Azure infrastructure is to set environment variables before Terraform runs.
+A common solution found in automation that runs Terraform to manage Azure infrastructure, is to set environment variables before Terraform runs.

 ```sh
 $ export ARM_CLIENT_ID="00000000-0000-0000-0000-000000000000"